-A busy family of five seeks a comfortable and contemporary home to grow up in.
+A busy family of five seeks a home with contemporary home decor to grow up in.

 INTERIOR DESIGNER MARIA DECOTIIS SPECIALIZES IN CREATING CLASSIC SPACES WITH AN EDGE.
 True to form is her project on Burke Street, which is home to a busy family of five.
 Anthoni, Lina, and their three sons have lived in the home for over three years.
 It contains 3,900 square feet, three storys, four bedrooms, and five bathrooms.

 Says Lina, “I wanted the space to feel comfortable on a daily basis for my family, but also to be roomy enough to accommodate when friends and family joined us.”

 “They wanted the home to feel sophisticated, yet still have a young vibe,” says Maria.
 She also notes that the homeowners requested a large kitchen, a pass through to the dining room, two bathrooms on the main floor, and ample storage.

 The front foyer of the home boasts sky high ceilings, an intricate crystal chandelier, and plenty of natural light.
 The theme of light and bright carries on into the kitchen.
 “Their previous home had a lot of brown so we wanted to do something completely different.
 We added gray into the space to add interest rather than keeping everything white,” says Maria.
 “From there we had fun and added color.”

 As such, lively pops of pink reoccur throughout the home via floral arrangements, upholstery, and patterned wallpaper.
 Says Maria, “The homeowners are young and aren’t afraid of color, and I wanted the home to reflect that.”